NuSkooler/enigma-bbs/docs/configuration/config-files.md

 ## Hot-Reload
 Nearly all of ENiGMA½'s configuration can be hot-reloaded.
 That is, a live system can have it's configuration modified and it will be loaded in place.

+:bulb: [Monitoring live logs](/docs/troubleshooting/monitoring-logs.md) is useful when making live changes.
+The system will complain if something is wrong!

 ## Common Directives
 ### Includes
 Most configuration files offer an `includes` directive that allows users to break up large configuration files into smaller and organized parts.
 For example, consider a system with many menus/screens.
 Instead of a single `menu.hjson`, the SysOp may break this into `message-base.hjson`, `file-base.hjson`, etc.